 The good news is that we can keep trying it for fun.
 Luckily, I had some fine deliveries from my favourite online wine shop this month to start my journey with some international variety.

 The wine of my choice

-A gorgeous Crios Malbec Rosé 2017 produced by the winemaker Susana Balbo in Mendoza, Argentina.
+A gorgeous Crios Malbec Rosé 2017 was produced by the winemaker Susana Balbo in Mendoza, Argentina.
 If you know me, you will know Malbec is my favourite type of wine.
-I just don’t need excuses to pour a glass of Argentinian red every now and then.
+I just don’t need excuses to pour a glass of Argentinian wine every now and then.

-Argentina has a well-known reputation abroad when it comes to the most-planted red wine grape, Malbec, that as introduced to the South America country in 1868.
+Argentina has a well-known reputation abroad when it comes to the most-planted red wine grape, Malbec, which was introduced to the South American country in 1868.

 And if you know your red well, you recognise Mendoza as a Mecca for red wine lovers.
 That’s where the Argentinian grapes make their magic.

 However, I do confess that a Malbec Rosé still intrigues me.
 So why not give it a go?
 Crios Malbec Rosé is a delicate dry wine with notes of strawberry and gooseberry.
 It’s refreshing and crisp.
 Perfect for a casual summer meal such as salads, and seafood.
 Remember this wine works better when served chilled.